Codearte/gradle-nexus-staging-plugin/README.md

 The plugin itself does not upload any artifacts.
 It only closes/promotes a repository with all already uploaded using the `maven` or `maven-publish` plugin artifacts (in the same or previous Gradle execution).
 Therefore it is enough to apply `io.codearte.nexus-staging` only on the root project in a multi-project build.

+### Travis configuration

+Struggling with errors while releasing from Travis?
+See [this FAQ point](#2-why-my-release-build-on-travis-suddenly-started-to-fail-with-wrong-number-of-received-repositories) for explaination and [my blog post](https://solidsoft.wordpress.com/2019/02/22/reliable-releasing-to-maven-central-from-travis-using-gradle-2019-edition/) for sample configuration.

 ## Tasks

 The plugin provides three main tasks: